elastic/support-diagnostics/README.md

 * `cd` to the top level repo directory and type `mvn package`.

 ## Run Requirements
-* JDK **strongly recommended** - Oracle or OpenJDK, 1.8-10
+* JDK - Oracle or OpenJDK, 1.8-10
   * **Important Note:** The 1.7 version of the JDK is no longer supported.
-If you are running a 1.7 JRE/JDK you must upgrade or run an older version of the diagnostic.
+If you are running a 1.7 JRE/JDK you must upgrade or run the 6.3 version of the diagnostic.
 * A JRE may be used, however certain functionality such as jstack generated thread dumps will not be available.
 * If you are running a package installation under Linux you MUST run the command with elevated sudo privileges.
 Otherwise the utility will not be able to run the system queries.
 * It is recommended that you set the JAVA_HOME environment variable.
 It should point to the Java installation directory.
 If JAVA_HOME is not found, the utility will attempt to locate a distribution but if errors occur it may be necessary to set this manually.